 For many of us, our dogs are members of the family; we raise them from puppies, watch them grow into adults, and do our best to make certain that their lives are as long and happy as possible.
 One of the best ways to ensure your dog has plenty of years to spend together with you is to ensure that he (or she) is getting the proper nutrients to keep their immune system supercharged.

-To that end, we’ve compiled a list of 4 of the top superfoods that may boost your dog’s immune system and keep them happy and healthy!
+We’ve compiled a list of 4 of the top superfoods that may boost your dog’s immune system and keep them happy and healthy!

 Turkey Tail Mushroom